Post Updated September 2021

-When it does happen, it’s shocking and devastating.
+When breast cancer is diagnosed in young women, it’s shocking and devastating.
 Young women with breast cancer often face unique challenges and require a different kind of support than older women.

 Risk Factors and Detection for Breast Cancer in Young Women